Zverik/simple-revert/README.md

 # Reverting Scripts

 Here are two Python scripts that:

 * Revert simple OpenStreetMap changesets.
 Way and relation structural changes cannot be reverted, all other changes can.
 For example, if you deleted a lot of objects, or changed many tags at once.
 * Restore an old version of a given object.
 All of its deleted references are restored as well.

+If there are no errors, scripts would ask you for OSM login and password (which are immediately forgotten) and upload the changes.
+Alternatively you can redirect output to a file and open it in e.g. JOSM for reviewing and uploading.

 ## Installation